Premier Street Sewer Vent and Cottages: Location

 The Outfall Main originally led to the sewage farm at Rockdale, but from 1916 has been connected to the Southern and Western Suburbs Ocean Outfall Sewer (SWSOOS), terminating at the Long Bay treatment works at Malabar.

 The vent shaft is particularly visible within the landscape from the south, as it sits on the southern side of a hill.

 Vent

 The sewer vent stack is made of moulded bricks.
-It has The brick stack is constructed of moulded bricks, with conventional proportions, detailing and entasis.
+The brick stack is constructed of moulded bricks, with conventional proportions, detailing and entasis.
 During the late 20th century, the shaft was reinforced with steel bands.
 A concrete band supporting the capital (upper part) of the shaft was possibly added in the mid to late 20th century.

 In the base of the stack sits a steel door.
 This opens to irons rungs fixed in the wall, descending to the penstock chamber below.

 Cottages

 A pair of cottages sit on each side of the stack.
 These are designed in the Queen Anne Revival style and were built for the workers, a rare occurrence.

 The bricks are load bearing, and laid in an English bond sequence.
 They retain much of the timber joinery, including the windows, doors and boarded verandah ends.
 Other original external features include Marseilles pattern terracotta tiles, brick chimneys and terracotta chimney pots.

 Inside the cottages is much the much as it was originally, retaining many finishes and joinery.
 The front fence is a conservation of the original.
 In the early 1990s, efforts at conservation were undertaken, and these remain today.
 They are still used as housing, although not for workers from the Water Board.